hglattergotz/pardot/README.md

-Pardot API connector
+A PHP implementation of a Pardot API connector

-*Goals:*
+[![Build Status](https://travis-ci.org/hglattergotz/pardot.png)](https://travis-ci.org/hglattergotz/pardot)

+**Goals:**

- * Provide single method for executing any command on any of the endpoints
+ * Provide a single method for executing any command on any of the Pardot endpoints
  * Parse the response and return only the data
  * Take care of error handling

-[![Build Status](https://travis-ci.org/hglattergotz/pardot.png)](https://travis-ci.org/hglattergotz/pardot)

 ## Installation